 The creative sector has been amongst the hardest hit by the COVID-19 pandemic.
 This is why a new project “Culture and Creativity for the Western Balkans” (CC4WBs), funded by the European Union, is aimed at fostering dialogue in the Western Balkans by enhancing the cultural and creative sectors for increased socio-economic impact.
 CC4WBs is jointly managed by UNESCO, the British Council and the Italian Agency for Development Cooperation (AICS).
 Thomson Foundation will team up with the British Council to provide specific capacity building focused on supporting the media cultural sector targeted by the project.

-Calls for proposals are now open, and organisations and individuals are invited to submit their proposals and applications related to the below-listed areas.
+Calls for proposals are open until May 31, and organisations and individuals are invited to submit their proposals and applications related to the below-listed areas.

 Project team will support more inclusive and effective cultural policies, enhance regional cultural cooperation, promote the mobility of artists and cultural operators, enhance the circulation of creative goods and services, and provide financial and technical assistance for cultural and creative industries.
 It will also stimulate the protection, management and promotion of cultural heritage, as well as enhanced public-private partnerships in the cultural and creative sectors.